PacktPublishing/Vulkan-Cookbook/README.md

 * ### [14 Drawing Single Fullscreen Triangle For Postprocessing](./Samples/Source%20Files/Other/14-Drawing_Single_Fullscreen_Triangle_For_Postprocessing/main.cpp)

 This sample shows an alternative for performing a postprocessing with a quad (two triangles).
-Here a single triangle covering the whole screen is rendered.<br>
+Here a single triangle covering the whole screen is used to apply a grayscale effect.<br>

 <hr>